The challenge is split into two rounds.

 - Four students (4 required/5 max)

-- One coach + one assistant
+- One coach + one assistant coach

 The team is defined as the required four "competing" students.
 Students who are on the team at the beginning of round 1 must participate throughout the entire challenge.
 Teams may make substitutions due to health or other extenuating concerns, however, these must be approved by the challenge organizers in advance and once made, cannot be changed for the remainder of the challenge.
 Teams will be assigned a breakout room for the duration of the event.